dinablachman/dinablachman.github.io/index.markdown

 this summer, under the guidance of [Prof. Muresan](https://www.cs.columbia.edu/~smara/), i helped develop a human-AI collaboration framework to detect prosecutorial misconduct with Columbia Law School and Columbia Journalism Investigations.

-before that, i was an API intern at [Carson](https://www.carson.live/).
+before that, i was an API intern at [Carson](https://www.carson.live/), where i built and shipped code used across hundreds of multifamily properties to automate resident-facing workflows.

 ## contact me